quicwg/base-drafts/draft-ietf-quic-transport.md

 unless the packet is delayed in transit such that it arrives after many higher-numbered packets have been received.
 An endpoint SHOULD use a large enough packet number encoding to allow the packet number to be recovered even if the packet arrives after packets that are sent afterwards.

-Pseudo-code and examples for packet number encoding can be found in
-{{sample-packet-number-encoding}}.
+As a result, the size of the packet number encoding is at least one bit more than the base-2 logarithm of the number of contiguous unacknowledged packet numbers, including the new packet.
+Pseudo-code and examples for packet number encoding can be found in {{sample-packet-number-encoding}}.

 At a receiver, protection of the packet number is removed prior to recovering the full packet number.
 The full packet number is then reconstructed based on